What to Do in Riga: 5 Unusual Places to Discover

 5. Find a treasure on Latgalīte Market

-Latgalīte — and quite regularly as “the criminal market”, for the not inconceivable possibility that unlawfully seized possessions may end up here.
-Fascinating and seamy, it’s a bit like a corner into which the detritus of Latvia’s complex past has been swept; vendors sit behind tables piled with the cast-offs of various eras.
+Latgalīte is “the criminal market,” for the not inconceivable possibility that unlawfully seized possessions may end up here.
+Fascinating and seamy, it’s a bit like a corner into which the residues of Latvia’s complicated past swept; vendors sit behind tables piled with the cast-offs of various eras.

-If you dream of a battered Soviet record player, a medal from one of the many armies who have swept bloodily through the region, this is where to go.
+If you dream of a battered Soviet record player, a medal from one of the many armies, this is where to go.
 In conclusion, don’t expect a great deal of English (or Latvian, in many cases).
 And remember they’re not over-fond of photos.